 Small group structure

-This method, also called “pod” structure, puts specific sales professionals, each specializing in a different part of the sales process, into a pod with other specialized professionals.
+This method, also called the “pod” structure, puts specific sales professionals, each specializing in a different part of the sales process, into a pod with other specialized professionals.
 They work together to usher a specific group of customers through the funnel.

 - Pros?
 You allow individuals to hone in on the area of the sales process they do best, so you get the same benefits of an assembly line-style structure.